ExcavatingMind/pss2/content/projects/_index.md

 ---
 date: "2021-07-31"
 draft: false
-summary: Discover what I do in my spare time
+summary: A collection of projects regarding what I do in my spare time
 title: Projects
 ---